Tel Aviv

 Tel Aviv is governed by the Tel Aviv-Yafo Municipality, headed by Mayor Ron Huldai, and is home to most of Israel's foreign embassies.
-It is a beta+ world city and is ranked 57th in the 2022 Global Financial Centres Index.
+It is a beta+ world city and is ranked 53rd in the 2022 Global Financial Centres Index.
 Tel Aviv has the third- or fourth-largest economy and the largest economy per capita in the Middle East.
+Tel Aviv is ranked the 4th top global startup ecosystem hub.
 The city currently has the highest cost of living in the world.
 Tel Aviv receives over 2.5 million international visitors annually.
-A "party capital" in the Middle East, it has a lively nightlife and 24-hour culture.
-The city is gay-friendly, with a large LGBT community.
-Tel Aviv has been called "The World's Vegan Food Capital", as it possesses the highest per capita population of vegans in the world, with many vegan eateries throughout the city.
 Tel Aviv is home to Tel Aviv University, the largest university in the country with more than 30,000 students.